donnyr5/donnyr5/README.md

 # Hi there, I'm Donny 👋

-🌱 I'm a 4th-year UCLA undergraduate majoring in Computer Science and minoring in Linguistics.
+- 🌱 I'm a 4th-year UCLA undergraduate majoring in Computer Science and minoring in Linguistics.

-⚽ Some of my hobbies include playing soccer, board games, and traveling!
+- 📰 Currently, I'm the Online Director at UCLA's student-run newspaper, the [Daily Bruin](https://dailybruin.com/).

-📰 Currently, I'm the Online Director at UCLA's student-run newspaper, the [Daily Bruin](https://dailybruin.com/).
+- 💼 Previously, I interned at Expedia Group as software development engineer.

-💼 Previously, I interned at Expedia Group as software development engineer.
+- ⚽ Some of my hobbies include playing soccer, board games, and traveling!

 ---